Bureau of Childhood Development

-Subject to Department review and approval, providers will maintain and adhere to written policies and procedures for at the least the following elements.
+Subject to Department review and approval, providers will maintain and adhere to written policies and procedures as appropriate to the program, as detailed in the sections below.

 The contract between the Department and the Provider is generally referred to as the Agreement and consists of several parts:

 - Community Service Agreement, containing the standard contract language used for all Department contracts